Get results. Guaranteed.

 Bradley: Charlotte GRE course instructor

-...genetics and general biology.
-I quickly found that teaching, and particularly working with students one on one, is a passion of mine.
+...and particularly working with students one on one, is a passion of mine.
 Whether the student is advanced in the subject or is heavily struggling with the basics, I greatly enjoy working individually with them to guide them towards improved academic performance.
 I fully believe that no two students are exactly alike and therefore my teaching approaches can not be exactly alike for every student.
-This...
+This philosophy of being flexible in my methods of engaging...

 Education & Certification